barais/barais.github.io/_posts/2018-07-18-MigratingFromHibernateToEclipseLinkOnJHipster.md

 The automatic mapping between **Instant** and **java.sql.Timestamp** is not part of the JSR.
 Please refer to this [discussion](https://stackoverflow.com/questions/49309076/why-jpa-does-not-support-java-time-instant).

-As hibernate 5 supports this mapping, lotsof developers use Instant type but it does not work with other persistence provide.
+As hibernate 5 supports this mapping, lots of developers use Instant type but it does not work with other persistence provide.

 As a result in your project, you must refactor your code as follow.